Adaptive Address Family Selection for Latency-Sensitive Applications on Dual-stack Hosts: Introduction

 In the light of these changes, we investigate and answer two questions in this paper: \begin{enumerate*} \item \textit{Does IPv6 always provide the same latency as IPv4 ?} \item \textit{How can we improve the address family selection for latency-sensitive applications ?} \end{enumerate*}

 Our paper addresses these questions using the following plan.
 First, Section~\ref{sec:related} positions our work and research questions with respect to the state of the art.
-Then, in Section~\ref{sec:e2e-latency-general}, we show that a diversity of latency differences between IPv4 and IPv6 exists using RIPE Atlas measurements~\cite{ripe-atlas}.
+Then, in Section~\ref{sec:e2e-latency-general}, we show, using the RIPE Atlas dataset~\cite{ripe-atlas}, that a diversity of latency differences between IPv4 and IPv6 exists.
 These differences can vary across several destinations reached from a single source, with some also evolving over time.
 Then, in Section~\ref{sec:design}, we formulate the lowest-latency address family selection as an online learning problem balancing exploration and exploitation.
 Section~\ref{sec:validation} validates our design with simulations using the RIPE Atlas dataset.
-Section~\ref{sec:prototype} presents our prototype demonstrating how DNS resolvers could aid hosts to select the lowest latency address family.
+Section~\ref{sec:prototype} presents our prototype demonstrating how DNS resolvers can aid hosts to select the lowest latency address family.
 Section~\ref{sec:experiments} analyses results from real-world experiments evaluating our prototype using Chrome and popular web services.
-We release all code from this work under an open-source license~\cite{artefacts, updns} and \appendixname~\ref{app:repro} details the steps to reproduce this work.
+We will release all code from this work under an open-source license~\cite{artefacts, updns} with the camera-ready version of this paper and \appendixname~\ref{app:repro} details the steps to reproduce this work.